On Path diagrams and Stirling permutations: Path diagrams and local types of k -Stirling permutations

+\begin{example} In this example, we consider the case $k=2$, which corresponds to ternary increasing trees and to Stirling permutations.
+Figure~\ref{TYPESfig2} illustrates the steps of the algorithm specified in the proof of Theorem~\ref{THMpath} for constructing a ternary tree with seven labeled nodes using the path diagram $(L,p)$ where $L=a^2_0 a^1_2 b_3 b_2 a^0_1 b_1$ and $p=(0,1,3,0,3,1)$.

+The first arrow indicates the step corresponding to the first path step $L_1 = a^2_0$; the first (and at this stage, only) available placeholder gets replaced with a node of type 111 and labeled ``1".
+(One can check that $s=t=0$ at this step, which correspond with the choice of the first available placeholder and the first node type.)

+The second arrow indicates the step corresponding to the second path step $L_2=a^1_2$; $p_2=1$, and $\binom{2+1}{1+1}=3$, so $s=0$ and $t=1$.
+Thus the first available placeholder gets chosen (through depth-first method with left-to-right order) to get the label ``2".
+Since by lexicographic order $011<101<110$, the second node type 101 gets chosen, with the internal child nodes getting the placeholders.

+The third arrow indicates the step corresponding to the third path step $L_3=b_3$; $p_3=3$, so the fourth available placeholder gets chosen (through depth-first method with left-to-right order) to get the label ``3", with three external child nodes.

+The algorithm continues until the seventh arrow, where the final available placeholder is gets the label ``7" and gets three external child nodes.

-By using for $k=2$ the bijection between $(k+1)$-ary increasing trees and $k$-Stirling permutations, see \cite{JanKuPa2008}, we immediately obtain the corresponding Stirling permutation $\sigma$ of size seven, $\sigma=44227715566133$.
+By using the Bijection~\ref{TYPESbij} between $(k+1)$-ary increasing trees and $k$-Stirling permutations for $k=2$, we immediately obtain the Stirling permutation $\sigma$ of size seven that corresponds to the tree constructed in Figure~\ref{TYPESfig2}: $\sigma=44227715566133$.
 Note that we can also directly construct the Stirling permutation, since the local types of the outdegree of the nodes in the ternary increasing tree correspond to the local types of the numbers in the permutation.
-One may think of this procedure as some kind of ``flattening of the tree to a line'', see below and compare with the sequence of trees in Figure~\ref{TYPESfig2}.
+One may think of this procedure as some kind of ``flattening of the tree to a line'' (compare with the sequence of trees in Figure~\ref{TYPESfig2}):

 \end{example}